garrandall/popular-music-data/tracks/gotta-get-mine-m-c--breed.md

 Cause um I ain't takin no shots
 Like a Newport fort, exploitin the floor like Jordan Explodin on the hoop court
-And I don't wanna be, I-don't-wanna-be nuttin like Mike Cause even Mike was like it's a itsy bit triflin
+And I don't wanna be, I-dont-wanna-be nuttin like Mike Cause even Mike was like it's a itsy bit triflin
 And when you in the spotlight, you get um jocked right But your knot's not tight